-Cash used in financing activities was approximately \$22 million for the year-to-date 2010 period, compared to a source of cash of \$177 million in the same period last year.
+Cash used in financing activities was approximately \$47 million for the year-to-date 2010 period, compared to a source of cash of \$177 million in the same period last year.
 During the year-to-date period 2010, we paid cash dividends on our convertible preferred stock of approximately \$19 million.
 An additional \$9 million was accrued during the third quarter and subsequently paid on October 1, 2010.
-Other outflows during the 2010 period included fees related to the amendment of our asset based credit facility and net payments on borrowings, including capital leases, partially offset by inflows from employee share-based transactions and related tax benefits.
+Other outflows during the 2010 period included the acquisition of noncontrolling interests under previously existing put/call arrangements and fees related to the amendment of our asset based credit facility and net payments on borrowings, including capital leases, partially offset by inflows from employee share-based transactions.
 The source of cash in the year-to-date 2009 period resulted from our issuance of redeemable preferred stock during the second quarter.
 Uses of cash in the year-to-date 2009 period included \$139 million in payments made on our asset based credit facility and \$34 million in capital lease payments.
 Also, during the 2009 period, we incurred approximately \$19 million in debt as a result of a land sale and leaseback that was treated as a financing transaction as well as approximately \$6 million of other short-term borrowings.